backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

 }

 /**
- * An extension point that allows other plugins to add catalog processors.
+ * An extension point that allows other plugins to add cluster suppliers.
  * @public
  */
 export const kubernetesClustersSupplierExtensionPoint =